goleb1/SpellGarden/README.md

 - Letters can be reused within a word
 - Scoring:
   - 4-letter words = 1 point
-  - 5-letter words = 5 points
+  - 5+ letter words = 1 point per letter
-  - 6+ letter words = 1 point per letter
+  - Pangrams (words using all 7 letters) get 10 bonus points
-  - Pangrams (words using all 7 letters) get 7 bonus points
+  - Bingo (finding a word that starts with each of the 7 letters [not always possible]) gets 10 bonus points

 ## Tech Stack